-- (a) Responsibility for the implementation of these rules resides in the designated Deputy Vice-Chancellor. - (b) A qualification is not awarded unless the mandatory development modules have been passed. - (c) Students must register for development modules in the first academic year and if these have not been passed, they must be repeated in the second academic year. - (d) All students have to take the National Benchmark Tests (NBTs) in English or Afrikaans. - (e) It is compulsory that a prospective student registering for an undergraduate entry-level qualification take the Academic and Quantitative Literacy Test prior to registering, and the student must have done so within the last three (3) years prior to registration. - (f) A prospective student registering for a qualification in the Faculty of Economic and Management Sciences or the Faculty of Health Sciences or the Faculty of Natural and Agricultural Sciences, or a student registering for Mathematics as a module in one of the other faculties, must normally also take the Mathematics test. - (g) If the stipulated requirements of the NBTs have not been met or the results of the tests cannot be submitted, registration for the applicable language and/or Mathematics development modules is compulsory, except in the Faculty of Health Sciences, where the stipulated requirements form part of the selection process, and the Faculty of the Humanities, where the requirements for the registration of the applicable language development module will be implemented as indicated in the faculty rule book. - (h) Taking the NBTs is not required in respect of the following: - (i) if a qualification has already been obtained from this or another institution of higher education; - (ii) where admission has been granted on the basis of a Senate resolution and psychometric tests have been taken at the Student Counselling and Development Division; and - (iii) qualifications that are offered via blended learning, and distance learning.
+- (a) Responsibility for the implementation of these rules resides in the designated vice-rector. - (b) A qualification is not awarded unless the mandatory development modules have been passed. - (c) Students must register for development modules in the first academic year and if these have not been passed, they must be repeated in the second academic year. - (d) All students have to take the National Benchmark Tests (NBTs) in English or Afrikaans. - (e) It is compulsory that a prospective student registering for an undergraduate entrylevel qualification take the Academic and Quantitative Literacy Test prior to registering, and the student must have done so within the last three (3) years prior to registration. - (f) A prospective student registering for a qualification in the Faculty of Economic and Management Sciences or the Faculty of Health Sciences or the Faculty of Natural and Agricultural Sciences, or a student registering for Mathematics as a module in one of the other faculties, must normally also take the Mathematics test.

-(i) The UFSS1504 module is a compulsory module for all students registering for a first qualification at the University, and a qualification cannot be obtained from the University if UFSS1504 has not been completed successfully.
-Mainstream students register for UFSS1504 in their first academic year.
-Students in the extended programmes, who have passed SCLL1504 or SCNS1504, or SCLL1414 and SCLL1524, register for UFSS1522 in the second academic year and receive recognition for UFSS1512.
-UFSS1512 and UFSS1522 is equivalent to UFSS1504.
-This rule stands, except where otherwise stipulated in the relevant faculty's rules, and subject to the requirements, stipulations and conditions approved by the Senate.
+- (g) If the stipulated requirements of the NBTs have not been met or the results of the tests cannot be submitted, registration for the applicable language and/or Mathematics development modules is compulsory, except in the Faculty of Health Sciences, where the stipulated requirements form part of the selection process, and the Faculty of the Humanities, where the requirements for the registration of the applicable language development module will be implemented as indicated in the faculty rule book. - (h) Taking the NBTs is not required in respect of the following: - (i) if a qualification has already been obtained from this or another institution of higher education; - (ii) where admission has been granted on the basis of a Senate resolution and psychometric tests have been taken at the Student Counselling and Development Division; and - (iii) qualifications that are offered via blended learning, and distance learning. - (i) The UFSS1504 module is a compulsory module for all students registering for a first qualification at the UFS, and a qualification cannot be obtained from the UFS if UFSS1504 has not been completed successfully.
+Students register for UFSS1504 in their first academic year (excluding students in the extended programmes, who register for UFSS1504 in their second academic year), except where otherwise stipulated in the relevant faculty's rules, and subject to the requirements, stipulations and conditions approved by the Senate.